 Learn how to liberate your device and how to regain control of your data by switching to a free Android operating system with free (as in freedom) apps.
 We collected all the information necessary.

 Most mobile devices are not controlled by the users, but by the manufacturer and the operator.
 The software that runs on them is not Free Software.
-Even Android phones ship with non-free software and proprietary add-ons that usually do not work in the full interest of the user.
+Even Android phones ship with non-free software and proprietary add-ons that often work against in the full interest of the user.
 Software updates will only be made available as long as the manufacturer still has a commercial interest in your device.
-The applications (apps) available from the official market are most of the time non-free.
+The applications (apps) available from the official market are commonly non-free.
 Nobody is allowed to study how they work and what they really do on your phone.
-Sometimes they just don't work exactly as you want, but sometimes they even contain malicious features.
+Sometimes they just don't work exactly as you want, but often times they even contain malicious features.

 Running exclusively Free Software on your device puts you in full control.
 Even though you may not have the skills to directly exercise all of your freedom, you will benefit from a vibrant community that can do it together.